cloud-bulldozer/k8s-netperf/README.md

       --debug                 Enable debug log
   -h, --help                  help for k8s-netperf
-      --iperf                 Use iperf3 as load driver (along with netperf) --json                  Instead of human-readable output, return JSON to stdout --local                 Run network performance tests with Server-Pods/Client-Pods on the same Node --metrics               Show all system metrics retrieved from prom
+      --iperf                 Use iperf3 as load driver (along with netperf) --uperf                 Use uperf as load driver (along with netperf) --json                  Instead of human-readable output, return JSON to stdout --local                 Run network performance tests with Server-Pods/Client-Pods on the same Node --metrics               Show all system metrics retrieved from prom